london-hack-house/web/README.md

 web
 ===

-This is the source for the London Hack House website (http://hackhouse.co.uk) Based on twitter bootstrap.
+This is the source for the London Hack House website (hackhouse.co.uk) Based on twitter bootstrap.
 Feel free to use for your hack house!